-In the late sixties Tangye was sold to the Central Wagon Group who historically were known as ‘asset strippers’, after the purchase they decided to sell off the Cornwall site and they moved Tangye into premises in Birmingham also occupied by the Shelly company who manufactured mechanical car jacks.
+In the late sixties Tangye was sold to the Central Wagon Group who historically were known as ‘asset strippers’, after the purchase they decided to sell off the Cornwall site and they moved into premises in Birmingham, also occupied by the Shelly company who manufactured mechanical car jacks.

-From this is was decided that all products previously manufactured by Tangye were discontinued and only the ship jack and aluminium jack manufacturing was retained.
+From this is was decided that all products previously manufactured were discontinued, and only the ship jack and aluminium jack manufacturing were retained.

-At this point the Central Wagon Group owned another asset known as Eric Peel & Co (better known as EPCO).
-They were the leading garage equipment manufacturer at that time and they supplied products such as trolley jacks, garage presses and cranes.
+The Central Wagon Group owned another asset known as Eric Peel & Co (better known as EPCO).
+They were the leading garage equipment manufacturer at that time and they supplied products such as trolley jacks, garage presses, and cranes.

 Tangye and EPCO were then merged into one to become Tangye EPCO Ltd with manufacturing in both Birmingham and Leeds.

-However, after some financial difficulties Central Wagon were forced to sell Tangye EPCO to the Booker Group who wanted to diversify their business model as they had existing businesses in the Grocery and Publishing industry.
+After some financial difficulties, Central Wagon was forced to sell to the Booker Group who wanted to diversify their business model.
+They had existing businesses in the Grocery and Publishing industry.

-The group continued to manufacture from their Birmingham and Leeds branches and the ownership lasted 3 years before a management buyout by the Managing and Engineering Directors.
+The group continued to manufacture from their Birmingham and Leeds branches.
+The ownership lasted 3 years before a management buyout by the Managing and Engineering Directors.

-This arrangement was short lived as they sought help from the West Midlands Enterprise Board who agreed to help and they proceeded appointed their own Managing Director.
+This arrangement was short-lived as they sought help from the West Midlands Enterprise Board, who agreed to help and they proceeded to appoint their own Managing Director.

-Tangye then went on to be acquired by the Turner & Newall Group (also known as Hydratight).
+The company then went on to be acquired by the Turner & Newall Group (also known as Hydratight).
 Hydrotight manufactured Hydraulic Rope Pullers and Torque Multiplier equipment.
-Tangye had a strong period of relative stability which attracted interest by the Allspeeds Group (part of the GEI group), in 1994 Allspeeds purchased Tangye and moved all the operations from Birmingham to Accrington.
+Tangye had a strong period of relative stability which attracted interest from the Allspeeds Group (part of the GEI group).
+In 1994 Allspeeds purchased Tangye and moved all the operations from Birmingham to Accrington.